 We set out to expertly balance style and function to make clothes that people actually want to wear. — Jimmy Zollo, CEO of Joe & Bella

-Joe & Bella was founded specifically to help older adults and their families overcome the everyday challenges of getting dressed.
-Co-Founder Jimmy Zollo shared that the idea was born after watching his grandmother struggle with dressing while living in a memory care community during the COVID-19 lockdown.
-Many existing options looked clinical or frumpy, and she refused to wear them.
-That rejection sparked a mission: to create apparel that balances function and style, restoring dignity without sacrificing personal identity.
+Joe & Bella was founded after Jimmy Zollo watched his grandmother struggle with dressing while living in a memory care community during the COVID lockdown.
+The options available to her felt clinical and unappealing, and she refused to wear them.
+That experience sparked a clear goal: create clothing that supports changing bodies while preserving personal style and dignity.

-Joe & Bella apparel is available directly through joeandbella.com and also through select retailers like Amazon, Macys.com, and SpinLife.
+Joe & Bella apparel is available directly on their website and through select retailers, including Amazon, Macys.com, and SpinLife.

 Zest Picks: Adaptive clothing